Frequently Asked Questions ( FAQ )

 as a carport, screen porch, or air conditioner, it is Tangible Personal Property.

-Under Amendment 1, Lee County is exempting your improvements if their value is under $25,000.
+Under Amendment 1 of the Florida Constitution, Lee County is exempting your improvements if their value is under $25,000.

 However, you must buy an annual mobile home registration sticker for the manufactured home